timescale/docs/_troubleshooting/mst/corrupt-index-duplicate.md

  - Result: When the user applies the fix, what is the result when the same action is applied?
 * Copy this comment at the top of every troubleshooting page -->
+When you try to rebuild index with `REINDEX` it fails because of conflicting duplicated rows.

 To identify conflicting duplicate rows, you need to run a query that counts the number of rows for each combination of columns included in the index definition.